micahmelnyk/fewd3_demo/README.md

 fewd3_demo
 ==========

-This is a repository for demoing
+This is a repository for demoing.

+This is the addition in the first commit.